Sheila Lesley Volunteer of the Year Award

 Ernriel Bell

-Ernie is a Part Qualified Trade Mark Attorney who studied English Language at undergraduate level before taking a Master's degree in International Intellectual Property Law at Brunel University.
-He then went on to study the Postgraduate Certificate in Trade Mark Law and Practice at Queen Mary, University of London.
+Ernie is a Part Qualified Trade Mark Attorney who studied English Language at undergraduate level before taking a Master's degree in International Intellectual Property Law.
+He then went on to study the Postgraduate Certificate in Trade Mark Law and Practice at Queen Mary, University of London before beginning his professional career in IP.

 Tania Clark